Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 Some more advanced load-balancing policies are interesting to provide, for example: the more instances interact, the closer they should be placed, the ideal situation being to have them run on the same computing node; the mere possibility of providing a hint to the load-balancer helps already a lot.

-Indeed, this is just a matter of passing to the load balancer the same extra parameter, any Erlang term (ex: an atom like ``house_111452``), to the load-balancer when creating all actors corresponding to a given home (here the #111452).
+Indeed, this is just a matter of passing to the load balancer the same extra parameter, any Erlang term (e.g. an atom like ``house_111452``), to the load-balancer when creating all actors corresponding to a given home (here the #111452).
 If having N candidate computing nodes, in that case the load balancer would bypass its default placement policy and always choose the ``N1 = hash(house_111452) rem N`` node (i.e. the hash value of the specified placement hint, modulo the number of nodes), ensuring all devices of that home - expected to be tightly linked - will be placed on the same node, ``N1``.
 This could lead to a rather uniform distribution across nodes, while minimising very effectively the network traffic.

 Actor Identifiers